nojronatron/taskmaster/README.md

 ### Details Tasks

-- [ ] Ensure the description and station of a tapped task are also displayed on the detail page.
+- [ ] Ensure the description and status of a tapped task are also displayed on the detail page.
 - [ ] Ensure the Title is still displayed.
 - [ ] Decide whether to pass the entire Entity or to only pass an ID using an Intent.

 ### Implementing Room For Data Management

-- [ ] Set up Room in the App and modify the Task Class to be an Entity.
+- [X] Set up Room in the App and modify the Task Class to be an Entity.

 ### Styling and Stretch Goals